hyperledger-labs/harmonia/docs/adhara/atomic_settlement.md

 3. Notary A checks both holds are in place and are correct and then executes both holds
 4. If Notary A decides that anything is wrong in the process, then Notary A releases both holds which cancels the holds, allowing the assets to be used for other transactions

+### Proof based Atomic transactions
+Using the process above, there is an obvious dependency on the Notary to effect the atomic settlement which introduces risk into the system.

+One of the ways of mitigating this risk is to change the process slightly.
+The change is that each chain has some logic on it that simply verifies a proof that an event occurred on the other chain.
+That logic (could be embedded in a smart contract) is the designated notary on the transaction and can therefore ensure settlement happens on one chain if and only if settlement can be guaranteed on the other chain.

+These proofs are covered in more detail [here]("./cross_chain_proofs.md").

+Once settlement has occurred on one chain, a proof of settlement can be sent back to the other chain which completed the settlement process on the other chain.

+The beauty of this construct is that there is no requirement to have a trusted intermediary that could block settlement occurring on one or both chains.
+Any entity can generate and transfer proofs between the two chains.